zeroincombenze/l10n-italy/l10n_it_einvoice_send2sdi/README.rst

 Overview / Panoramica
 =====================

-|en| Send invoices to SdI
+|en| Send invoices to Customer by SdI

-Use a defined channel to send E-Invoice to Customer thorught SdI
+Use a defined channel to send E-Invoice to Customer by SdI

 http://www.fatturapa.gov.it/export/fatturazione/it/sdi.htm